Edward T. Taylor

 Edward Thomas Taylor (June 19, 1858 – September 3, 1941) was an American lawyer and educator who served as a U.S. representative from Colorado.
 A member of the Democratic Party, he served 17 terms in the U.S. House, from 1909 to 1941.

 Early life and career

-Taylor was born on a farm near Metamora, Illinois.
+Taylor was born on a farm near Metamora, Illinois on June 19, 1858.
 He attended the common schools of Illinois and Kansas, and graduated from the high school at Leavenworth, Kansas, in 1881.
 Taylor moved to Leadville, Colorado and was principal of Leadville High School from 1881 to 1882.
 He graduated from the University of Michigan Law School in 1884, and was admitted to the bar the same year.
 He returned to Leadville and commenced the practice of law.

 Taylor served as superintendent of schools of Lake County in 1884, and as deputy district attorney in 1885.
 He moved to Glenwood Springs, Colorado in 1887 and resumed private practice.
 Taylor served as district attorney of the ninth judicial district from 1887 to 1889.